-New agency sites must complete the New Agency Information Packet and a Memorandum of Agreement, approved by USC Legal Counsel.
-An agency representative must also meet with a

-USC Field representative to evaluate the appropriateness of the site and for approval.
+New agency sites must complete the Agency Qualifying Form (VAC) or the New Agency Information Packet (OCP) and a Memorandum of Agreement (MOA) approved by the USC Legal Counsel.
+An agency representative must also meet with a USC Field representative to evaluate the appropriateness of the site and for approval.
 This process typically takes three to six months to complete.